probr/probr-pack-kubernetes/README.md

       - **kubeconfig** - Required.
 Default location: `~/.kube/config`
       - **Probr config** - Not required, no default.
 Used to specify config options as code.
-      - **output directory** - Not required *if* using output type of `INMEM`, which will simply print the probe results to the terminal.
+      - **output directory** - Not required *if* using output type of `INMEM`, which will simply print the scenario results to the terminal.
 Default directory still needs to be created, but path name can be modified via config.
 Default location: `./cucumber_output`

 1. Set your configuration variables.
 For more on how to do this, see the config documentation further down on this page.